HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 One key advantage of JSON-LD is that we can more easily describe the _relationships_ between entities than we can in other formats.

 An _event_, for example, may have an organizing _corporation_, be located at a specific _location_, and have tickets available on sale as part of an _offer_.
 A _blog post_ describing that event might have an _author_, and so on, and so on.
-Describing these kinds of relationships is much easier with JSON-LD than with other syntaxes, and can help us tell rich stories about entities.
+Describing these kinds of relationships is much easier with JSON-LD than with other syntaxes and can help us tell rich stories about entities.

 However, these relationships can often become deep, complex and intertwined.
-So for the purposes of this analysis, we're only looking at the most common _types_ of relationships between entities; not evaluating entire trees and relationship structures.
+So, for the purposes of this analysis, we're only looking at the most common _types_ of relationships between entities; not evaluating entire trees and relationship structures.

 Below are the most common connections between types, based on how frequently they occur within _all_ structure/relationship values.
 Note that some of these structures and values may sometimes _overlap_, as they're small parts of larger relationship chains.